qteatime/kate/docs/source/dev/manual/api/events.rst

 .. py:module:: KateAPI.events
   :synopsis: Provides basic supports for event streams.

-Some Kate APIs are event-driven, where data is pushed to you rather than pulled from your code.
+Some Kate Runtime APIs are event-driven, where data is pushed to you rather than pulled from your code.
 The ``events`` API provides the basic support for Kate events and exposes events that are sent from the Kernel process.